nicolaiw/FsMenu/README.md

 ### TODO ( contributes are very welcome :D )
 + Create NuGet Package using Paket
-+ Add are render function which will take a color without emphazizer to highlight the the current entry
++ Add are render function which will take a color AND an emphazizer to highlight both
 + Clean build.fsx